thiagofm/memcachedx/README.md

 ## Roadmap

+- Rewrite most of commands, refactor connection in order to have the states it does need to have... and study.
-- Write delete, stats command builders/parsers
+- Write stats command builders/parsers
-- Write connection
 - Write command runner
-- Write connection
 - Work on edge cases

 ## Usage